project-koku/koku-metrics-operator/docs/releasing.md

 Finally, create a PR in the community-operators-prod repo with the Makefile, catalog template, and catalogs changed above.

 Example PR: [redhat-openshift-ecosystem/community-operators-prod#5588](https://github.com/redhat-openshift-ecosystem/community-operators-prod/pull/5588)

+Once this PR is merged and the pipeline runs on the merged commit, the latest version of the operator will become available.